RedTent/my_books/README.md

 ## Wensenlijst

-- Info We Trust - R.J.
-Andrews
-- Show Me the Numbers - Stephen Few
 - Now you see it - Stephen Few
-- The visual display of quantitative information - Edward Tufte
 - The Big Book of Dashboards - Steve Wexler, Jeffrey Shaffer, Andy Cotgreave
 - #MakeoverMonday - Andy Kriebel, Eva Murray
 - The Truthful Art - Alberto Cairo